patKilcullen/Balderdash/NOTES.md

-search PLAYER_TURN_PROBLEM,  it worrks when it goes by score.turn, but not when it compares game.turn to score.turnNum when playerNAme if score.turn... the def doesnt send if the user who turn it is is not the owner POSSIBLY SOLVED IT by addind playerTurn to dependency array of useEffect for join_room socket in XGamePlay
+search PLAYER_TURN_PROBLEM,  it worrks when it goes by score.turn, but not when it compares game.turn to score.turnNum when playerNAme if score.turn... the def doesnt send if the user who turn it is is not the owner POSSIBLY SOLVED IT by addind playerTurn to dependency array of useEffect for join_room socket in XGamePlay NOWWWWWW add to scores function not working.  one gets multiple points... possibly beacuse of socket???? or logic doubled somewhere possible thunk or route

 LAST UPDATE:
 if not working, check CreateRound... changed lovalhost link to process.env variable